mailcow/mailcow-dockerized-docs/docs/install-update.md

 - Stop and remove mailcow containers: `docker-compose down`
 - Delete the directory or rename it
 - Clone the remote repository again (`git clone https://github.com/mailcow/mailcow-dockerized && cd mailcow-dockerized`). **Pay attention** to this step - the folder must have the same name of the previous one!
-- Copy back your previous `mailcow.conf` into the mailcow-dockerizd folder
+- Copy back your previous `mailcow.conf` into the mailcow-dockerized folder

 If you forgot to stop Docker before deleting the cloned directory, you can use the following commands:
 ```